Who is welcome to participate in community-innovation?

-TEALcenters can be purchased for as little as 75.000 €, and it will also be possible to rent them.
+TEALcenters can be purchased for 79.000 €, and it is now also be possible to rent them.

 Community-Innovation can only occur as a partnership project.
 It is important to involve as many local citizens as possible, as it is their community.
 Using a framework of desirable changes we use a priorities list to come up with solutions that we can contribute to the community.

 When expertise is not available locally, other parties can be invited to cooperate.